Skip to main content

 The agent then executes each step, calling the appropriate tools in sequence, handling responses, and reporting back to the user.

-When agents compose multi-tool workflows -- whether guided by prompts or working from free-form instructions -- they follow canonical sequencing patterns:
+When agents compose multi-step workflows -- whether guided by prompts or working from free-form instructions -- they follow a few canonical sequences:

 Discovery first